ana7oda/ana7oda/README.md

 ### 🚀 Featured Projects:

 * **🤖 [OdexAI](https://odexai.xyz)** (closed source) An advanced Discord bot and its associated web platform, built to provide professional services.
-* **Programming Learning Platform:** An interactive web platform designed to make learning programming easier and more accessible.

 ### 📺 Catch Me on YouTube:
 I create content focused on game programming and development on my channel: